A Music Teacher Moving Home

 LOCATION, LOCATION, LOCATION We've been in our new home for just over two weeks now and I'll admit, I was very nervous about moving.
 I was worried that when I told my students about the move, they would say it was too far to go and would find someone else who taught closer to them.

-For the moment, everyone is happy to stick to video (partly due to the new spike) but I was both surprised and relieved that some of my students, particularly those that live further away, said they would prefer to stick with video as it suits them and we've had no issues (although the move has meant I've had to change internet providers, which caused a bit of a kerfuffle and I'm not happy but that's a different story).
-To those that want to eventually move back to face-to-face and do live further away, I've said that we can trial some longer weekend lessons during the Summer holidays and go from there.
+For the moment, everyone is happy to stick to online music lessons (partly due to the new spike) but I was both surprised and relieved that some of my students, particularly those that live further away, said they would prefer to stick with online lessons as it suits them and we've had no issues (although the move has meant I've had to change internet providers, which caused a bit of a kerfuffle and I'm not happy but that's a different story).
+To those that want to eventually move back to face-to-face clarinet/saxophone lessons and do live further away, I've said that we can trial some longer weekend lessons during the Summer holidays and go from there.

 There are two secondary schools, one of which is Wells Cathedral School, boasting an impressive music department that includes the relatively new concert hall, Cedars Hall.
 There are also a collection of primary schools in the area, and places like Glastonbury, Shepton Mallet, Midsomer Norton, Radstock, and Cheddar aren't too far away.